CosmaLab/CLUSTER_ANALYSIS/CLUSTER_ANALYSIS_features/README.md

 -NumberOfIslands: number of Islands

--mean (column H-O) and median (column P-W) for all clusters (column H-I-J, P-Q-R), InIsland clusters (column K-L-M, S-T-U), Single clusters (column N-O, V-W) of:
+-mean (column I-S) and median (column T-AD) for all clusters (column I-J-K-L, T-U-V-W), InIsland clusters (column M-N-O-P, X-Y-Z-AA), Single clusters (column Q-R-S, AB-AC-AD) of:

- - number of localizations per cluster
+    -	number of localizations per cluster.

- - area (nm<sup>2</sup>) of cluster. π*(SIG)<sup>2</sup>.
+    -	area (nm^2) of cluster. π*(SIG)2.
 [SIG=(sdx+sdy)/2] of cluster centroid coordinates.

+    -	density (locs/nm^2) of clusters: number of localizations/area of cluster.

- - NND (nm) between neighbouring clusters (distance between centroids of neighbouring clusters)
+    -	NND (nm) between neighbouring clusters (distance between centroids of neighbouring clusters).

 ### HOW TO USE:

 1. Open function "CLUSTER_ANALYSIS_features.m"

 2. In 'Root', write as a string the folder of cluster_analysis .mat files you are going to run.
 The output will be saved as a .xlsx file just outside this folder.
-(Just add a \ at the end of the string if you want the .xlsx to be written inside the folder.)
+(Just add a "\" at the end of the string if you want the .xlsx to be written inside the folder.)

 2. Run the code